FREE DHL SHIPPING | WORLDWIDE DELIVERY | 30 DAY RETURNS

 The elongated outline also slightly condenses an oval’s table area where light enters compared to an equivalently sized round.
 This bottleneck means fewer total rays penetrating the oval to start.
 Less incoming light reaching the pavilion equates less outgoing brilliance.

-When mastered, oval diamond cuts still impress with abundantly lively, colorful flashes.
+When mastered, oval diamonds cuts still impress with abundantly lively, colorful flashes.
 But physics reality leaves even precision ovals a hint less brilliant across all metrics than rounds exposing similar pavilion dimensions.
 Their dazzle quotient comes very near but not equal.

-Do Oval Diamonds Show Inclusions More Easily Than Other Brilliant Cuts ?
+Do Oval Diamonds Show Inclusions More Easily Than Other Brilliant Cuts

-With their scintillating flashes and curving outline, oval cut diamonds beautifully adorn the hand and flatter fingers.
 But their elongated shape inherently differs than rounds, potentially influencing visibility of internal flaws depending on where present.
 How do oval diamonds compare regarding inclusions?

 Shared Risk of Off-Center Blemishes